How long do missed payment rates stay on my credit report?

 1. Set up a direct debit

-Setting up a direct debit will ensure your money leaves your account automatically.
+Setting up a direct debit will ensure that your money leaves your account automatically.
 This way, you won’t have to worry about remembering to make the payments, and you’ll have all-important peace of mind.

 2. Ensure there’s adequate money in your account